jurlaub/jubilant-geller/writeup_traffic_sign_classifier.md

 #### 1. Image Data Preprocessing

 I investigated converting the images to grayscale but in the end decided against it.
 I was able to convert each channel of an RGB image to grayscale but was not sure how to convert/collapse the channels to a single black and white channel.
-It may be better to covert the image to a differnt color space like HSL or HSV, grayscale the S channel and use it.
-However, I did not want to continue with that investigation.
+It may be better to covert the image to a differnt color space like HSL or HSV, grayscale the S channel and use the result.
+However, due to time I did not want to continue with that investigation.

 In the end, I decided to only normalize the image.
 One problem that I discovered later is that the normalization code seen here, converted the image to float64- which meant I had to adjust some things to make the pipeline work as I was expecting a float32.